smguilia/overview-1/ui.md

 The docs [Click Docs menu items] are also a helpful guide for walking you through common tasks.
 You can enter any set of keywords in the docs search bar to help you quickly find the information that you're looking for.

-Now that you know how to navigate through the IBM Cloud console to set up your account, create resources from the catalog, manage them from the My resources page, and find help through support and docs, it's time to get coding and building out your infrastructure!
+Now that you know how to navigate through the IBM Cloud console to set up your account, create resources from the catalog, manage them from your resource list, and find help through support and docs, it's time to get coding and building out your infrastructure!

 ## Using the console